moebiusmania/reactive-webcomponents/README.md

-# functional-webcomponents
+# reactive-webcomponents
-POC demonstrating how to build standard Web Components in functional programming
+POC demonstrating how to build standard Web Components in using reactive programming.